bloom-works/child-welfare-playbook-v2/stories/why-finding-help-is-hard-for-families-lessons-from-san-diego-county.md

 We learned what does work for families: tailored family-centered navigation with personalized care, advocacy, and empathy.
 This includes communication that starts with listening to what families need and providing specific, vetted services.
 This approach to service navigation makes it easier for families to get what they need.

 Another important insight: families aren't searching for "prevention services"—they're seeking help with housing, food, and healthcare.
-The language child welfare agencies use doesn't always match how families think about their needs, which can create barriers to access.
+The language child welfare agencies use doesn't always match how families think about their needs, which can create additional barriers to access.

 ## What we created from this research